yyuni915/AWS-Based-Real-Time-Cargo-Tracking-System/README.md

-# Real-Time Cargo Tracking System with Mobile Push Alerts
+# Real-Time Freight Tracking System + Mobile Push Notification Architecture

-> Architected and implemented a real-time logistics tracking and mobile notification system for **Sendy**, a leading freight platform in Korea.
+> **Sendy** is Korea's No.1 freight booking service.
+After a successful reservation, customers should be able to track the driver’s real-time location throughout the delivery process.

 ## Project Overview

 This project enables customers to track their cargo delivery in real-time after matching with a driver.
 It supports WebSocket-based live updates and push notifications for delivery status changes.

 Key goals included:
+- Customers must receive real-time location data for the matched driver after booking.
+- A separate driver-only app should transmit location data in JSON format as a stream.
+- Consider using Kinesis Data Stream and Kinesis Data Firehose for handling the stream.
-- Real-time delivery location updates via WebSocket.
+- Log location information via Elasticsearch (OpenSearch).
-- Scalable stream processing architecture using AWS Kinesis.
-- Efficient push alert delivery using Lambda and SNS.
-- Fully serverless design with automated CI/CD.

-## 📷 System Architecture
+## AWS Architecture

 ![System Diagram](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/6a4cf07a-8316-47cb-ad62-93c5b2e3c38a/Untitled.png)

 ### Core Flow (Live Tracking):
-1. Driver sends location via API Gateway.
+1. Driver clicks "Start Location Sharing" → sends current location to API Gateway.
-2. Data is streamed into **Kinesis Data Stream**.
+2. API Gateway forwards location data to Kinesis Data Stream.
-3. Stream is forwarded to:
+3. Kinesis Data Stream routes the data to:
-   - **Kinesis Firehose A** → OpenSearch + S3 backup.
+   - Firehose A → OpenSearch for log indexing.
-   - **Kinesis Firehose B** → Lambda.
+   - Firehose A → S3 for backup storage.
-4. Lambda checks active WebSocket connections via **DynamoDB**.
+4. Firehose B sends data to a Lambda function for WebSocket delivery.
-5. Sends real-time data to the user using **WebSocket API**.
+5. Lambda checks if the WebSocket connection for the corresponding truck ID exists using DynamoDB.
+6. If it exists, Lambda sends the data via WebSocket to the user.
+7. Customer receives location updates in real time through WebSocket API.
+8. When the WebSocket opens/closes, the connection ID and truck ID are recorded/deleted in DynamoDB.

 ### Push Notification Flow (Status Change):
-1. Driver triggers status update → API Gateway → Lambda.
+9. Driver updates delivery status → API Gateway forwards the event.
-2. Lambda publishes message to **SNS**.
+10. Lambda processes the status change and publishes to SNS.
-3. SNS triggers:
+11. SNS pushes the message to:
-   - **SQS A** → Lambda → Mobile/email push.
+   - SQS A → triggers Lambda to send mobile/email notifications.
-   - **SQS B** → Lambda → OpenSearch update for status log.
+   - SQS B → triggers Lambda to log the status in OpenSearch.

-## ⚙️ Technologies Used
+## Technologies Used

 - **Backend/Architecture**: AWS Lambda, API Gateway, Kinesis Stream/Firehose, DynamoDB, OpenSearch
 - **Messaging**: SNS, SQS